What do our proofreading services offer?

 So you have written your manuscript.
 It is important to you that it looks the part.
 In that case, you need a fresh pair of eyes.
 That means a proofreader who is not just sufficiently experienced, but competent enough to see any weaknesses and eliminate them.
 You have come to the right place!

-At Irish Writing Services we make and highlight all proofreading and editing changes using Microsoft Track Changes.
+We make and highlight all proofreading and editing changes using Microsoft Track Changes.
 This useful feature of Word highlights deleted words and symbols, formatting changes and comments.
 Alternatively, we can highlight any changes in the way you prefer.
-Either way, you have total freedom to accept or reject each change we make.
+Either way, you have total freedom to accept or reject each suggested change we make.

-We also provide you with a ‘clean’ version of the edited manuscript.
-Here, all the changes and mark-ups we have made are incorporated but not visible.
+Our proofreading services also provide you with a ‘clean’ version of the edited manuscript in which all the changes and mark-ups we have made are incorporated but not visible.
 This version enables you to read the edited text without the distraction of a sea of brightly illustrated changes.

 Contact us here for a quote, a free consultation and some practical advice!